 Tougher PU papers to be set to get rid of ‘inferior’ students

-In what may be bad news for students, who until now strolled through PU exams, The PU board had decided to set question papers on ‘national’ pattern.
+In what may be bad news for students, who until now strolled through PU exams, The PU board had decided to set question papers on a ‘national’ pattern.
 This means question papers issued to students will have the same quality and weightage as the question paper set either – for example-in Jammu and Kashmir or Andhra Pradesh.
 The new pattern will be in the forthcoming academic year – 2015 for IPU students and 2016 for II PU students.

 “We will introduce the national pattern for question papers and students will soon be informed of the details,” confirmed Dr. Rame Gowda, director, PU department.
 An official revealed that the ‘nationalized’ exam follows a Union government directive.
 “Until now, each state set its own question paper, but t Union government felt the quality wasn’t up to the mark.”